RoeelCohen/MyLocations/README.md

 * there is existing code to add initial data

 Things I would've added:
-* better validation for fields.
+* better validation for fields in forms.
 * finish the bonuses
+* Adding "back" button - might add it today
-* emphsis on design
+* more emphsis on design
+* etc..

 <br/>

-In case you missed.. [this is Hilarious!! (don't use it!)](https://www.facebook.com/groups/ProgrammersJokes/permalink/10156830597601138/)
+In case you missed.. [this is Hilarious!!](https://www.facebook.com/groups/ProgrammersJokes/permalink/10156830597601138/)(if you didn't get the joke.. don't use it! :)